KANYIANALYST/Empovation-SQL-Challenge-2024/README.md

 ## Data Cleaning
 Before analysis, the datasets were cleaned to ensure data integrity and consistency.
 The following steps were taken:

-1. **Missing Values**: Identified and handled missing values using appropriate imputation techniques or by excluding incomplete records.
-2. **Data Types**: Ensured that data types for each column were appropriate (e.g., dates formatted correctly, numeric fields correctly typed).
+1. **Data Types**: Ensured that data types for each column were appropriate (e.g., dates formatted correctly, numeric fields correctly typed).
-3. **Duplicate Records**: Removed duplicate records to avoid skewing the analysis.
-4. **Date Formatting**: Standardized date formats to ensure consistency across analyses.
+2. **Date Formatting**: Standardized date formats to ensure consistency across analyses.
-5. **Consistency Checks**: Ensured consistency in categorical values (e.g., gender, location) to avoid discrepancies in grouping and aggregation.
+3. **Consistency Checks**: Ensured consistency in categorical values (e.g., gender, location) to avoid discrepancies in grouping and aggregation.

 ## Analysis and Insights